Character Arcs in Middle Grade: How Your Protagonist’s Emotional Journey Reveals Theme

 How Character Arc Expresses Theme

+Theme is the emotional truth your story is exploring.
 Character arc is how your protagonist wrestles with that truth.

 For example: